2018 Federation Cup (Bangladesh)

-The 2018 Federation Cup also known as the Walton Federation Cup 2018 due to the sponsorship from Walton Group was the 30th edition of the tournament.
-Thirteeen teams completed.
-Dhaka Abahani was the winner of previous edition of the tournament.
-The winner earned a slot in the group stage of the 2019 AFC Cup.
+The 2018 Federation Cup, also known as the Walton Federation Cup 2018 due to the sponsorship from Walton Group, was the 30th edition of the tournament.
+Thirteen teams competed for this cup.
+Consecutively winning the previous two editions of the tournament, Abahani completed their second hattrick and 11th Federation Cup title by defeating Bashundhara Kings in the finals by 3-1.
+This earned them a slot in the group stage of the 2019 AFC Cup.

 Venue

 Draw

-The draw was held 20 October 2018 at BFF house Motijheel.
+The draw was held on 20 October 2018 at Bangladesh Football Federation house in Motijheel.
 The thirteen teams were divided into four groups and the top two teams from each group advanced to the quarter-finals.